hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/id-cards-playground.md

 The _businessNetworkName_, _image_, _enrollmentSecret_, and _roles_ properties are optional.
 The available _roles_ are `PeerAdmin` and `ChannelAdmin`.

-To create the ID card file, compress the connection profile, metadata file, and optionally a credentials file, then modify the file type to `.card`.
+To create the ID card file, compress the connection profile, metadata file, and optionally a credentials directory, then modify the file type to `.card`.

 This ID card can now be imported using the {{site.data.conrefs.composer_full}} Playground.